John Ystumllyn: Legacy

-In October 2021 a new rose variety was named in honour of Ystumllyn by Harkness Roses.
+In October 2021, a new rose variety was released in honour of Ystumllyn.
 It was the first rose in the UK to be named after a person of colour.
 The John Ystumllyn rose is a golden yellow hybrid tea rose.
 The rose was mentioned in the House of Commons by Liz Saville Roberts, the Plaid Cymru MP for the area where Ystumllyn lived, in a request for a debate on black history stories.
-The Leader of the House, Jacob Rees-Mogg replied: "If the Ystumllyn rose could be the rose of friendship across political parties, I think that's something we could plant with pride".
-A John Ystumllyn rose was planted in Buckingham Palace’s rose garden in May 2022, with a welcoming statement from Queen Elizabeth II: “The rose has been bred as a mark of friendship and community, and I hope guests and visitors to the garden will have the opportunity to reflect on what this rose represents for many years to come.”
-A further 5,000 roses have been donated to community garden schemes across the country, including twenty roses planted around Criccieth Library near where Ystumllyn lived.
+The Leader of the House, Jacob Rees-Mogg replied: "If the Ystumllyn rose could be the rose of friendship across political parties, I think that's something we could plant with pride."
+A John Ystumllyn rose was planted in Buckingham Palace’s rose garden in May 2022, with a welcoming statement from Queen Elizabeth II: "The rose has been bred as a mark of friendship and community, and I hope guests and visitors to the garden will have the opportunity to reflect on what this rose represents for many years to come."
+Zaidi and Harkness Roses also worked on creating a community garden scheme along with the launch of the rose and each year, 5,000 roses have been donated by Harkness Roses to allotments, community gardens and charity gardens across the country, including twenty roses planted around Criccieth Library near where Ystumllyn lived.

+Black British racing driver Lewis Hamilton wore an outfit to the 2024 Met Gala inspired by Ystumllyn's life, which included a quote from Alex Wharton, the Children’s Laureate Wales' poem "The Gardener", about Ystumllyn.

+Ystumllyn's portrait was loaned to the British Library for the Unearthed: The Power of Gardening exhibition in 2025.